ACT vs SAT – What’s the Difference?

 SAT scores are on a scale of 400 to 1600, with 1600 being the highest score you can receive.
 Your total score is a sum of your scores on the Reading and Writing section and the Math section, both with a range of 200 to 800 points.

 The SAT uses three categories to grade your essay: reading, writing, and analysis, each on a scale of 2 to 8.
 According to the College Board, which makes the SAT, the average total score in 2023 was 1028.
-It generally takes 13 days to get your SAT scores back.
+It generally takes two to four weeks after test day to get your SAT scores back.

 If you are looking for an SAT to ACT conversion chart, here is a concordance table that maps a score from one test to the other.